Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 -   The _**db_engine**_ parameter represents the engine of the database.
 -   The _**read_query**_ parameter represents the SQL query that will be used by Taipy to read the data from the database.
--   The _**write_query_builder**_ parameter is the callback that takes in the data and return a list of queries that are executed when the data node is written into.
+-   The _**write_query_builder**_ parameter is a callable function that takes in the data as an input parameter and returns a list of SQL queries to be executed when the write data node method is called.
 -   The _**db_port**_ parameter represents the database port that will be used by Taipy to access the database.
 The default value of _db_port_ is 1433.
 -   The _**db_host**_ parameter represents the database host that will be used by Taipy to access the database.
 The